jmcuneo/a3-persistence/README.md

   Cons:
   - Deployment for free version is slow (I had to cancel and restart the automatic deployment to get it to work)
   - Loading the page itself sometimes is slow as well
-  - Sometimes the server breaks (it doesn't do that me when i run locally)
+  - Sometimes the server breaks (it doesn't do that me when I run locally)

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: I followed the following tips from the W3C Web Accessibility Initiative.